mashraf94/Advanced_Lane_Lines_Project4/writeup_report.md

 ---
 ## Video Processing Pipeline
 *The code for this step is contained in the first code cell of the IPython Notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).*

+This pipeline `process_vid()` is set with threshholds to detect lanes within an image in the RGB color space.
+If the image was read with `cv2.imread()`, or is in the BGR color space, it is transformed to RGB using the BGR parameter. `process_vid(BGR=True)`

 *The video pipeline `process_vid()` follows the exact same steps as the single image processing pipeline `procsess_img()`.*